muralikrishna-cec/MCA-S1/README.md

 # MCA Semester 1 Lab Programs

-This repository contains lab programs for **MCA Semester 1**, organized into three main folders based on the subject.
+This repository contains lab programs for **MCA Semester 1**, organized into three main folders based on the subject .

 ## 📁 Folder Structure